rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    ![alt text](images/api-createaccount.png "Create account")

    * Click **Create an account**.
-   * Provide allrequired information.
+   * Provide all required information.
 Be sure to use your IBM ID (Email) for this account.
    * Click **Submit**.

    An account activation email will be sent to your registered Email.
 Click on the link in this email to activate your account before.